Definition of

 It is common for municipalities to promote sports, recreational and cultural activities for the well-being of their population.

-Promoting social integration in municipalities
+Promotion of social integration in municipalities

-Sports and recreation activities
+Sports activities and recreation